 Both the title character of Afro Samurai and his annoying sidekick/hanger-on Ninja-Ninja are voiced by Samuel L. Jackson.
 Turns out it's like this in series to some degree, as Ninja is a figment of Afro's imagination.

 Saya's adopted little brother, Riku, and the Big Bad, her twin sister, Diva, are both voiced by Akiko Yajima in the original.
 So she not only talks to herself, she rapes and kills herself.
 Of course, poor little Riku doesn't actually do much talking during that particular interaction as opposed to whimpers of absolute terror.
 It also makes Diva's later transformation into Riku's appearance and using his voice all the more flawless and disturbing.

 Talking to Himself is relatively rare in Brazilian dubs, especially nowadays, since there are rules about it, but there were some exceptions.
-In InuYasha's dub, voice actress Leticia Quinto voices both Kagome and Kikyo.
-In Yu-Gi-Oh!, Marik and Odion were both voiced by voice actor Jose Parisi Jr...
+In InuYasha's dub, where voice actress Leticia Quinto voiced both Kagome and Kikyo, in ×××HOLiC, where both Maru and Moro were voiced by Flora Paulita, and in Yu-Gi-Oh!, where Marik and Odion were both voiced by voice actor Jose Parisi Jr...
 A season later they must've noticed that the move was not wise, as Marik's voice actor was changed.